 A 2GHz processor handling 1024-byte packets at wire speed on a 10GBps network has only 1670 clock cycles per packet. (source: Intel DPDK Overview)

 Software design approaches that were valid and safe when many clock cycles were available per packet are no longer sustainable.

-Because sharing of information across cores requires costly locking, Scylla uses a shared-nothing model that shards all requests onto individual cores.
+Because sharing information across cores requires costly locking, Scylla uses a shared-nothing architecture model that shards all requests onto individual cores.

 Any sharing of resources across cores must be handled explicitly.
 For example, when two requests are part of the same session, and two CPUs each get a request that depends on the same session state, one CPU must explicitly forward the request to the other.
 Either CPU may handle either response.
 The Seastar framework provides facilities that limit the need for cross-core communication, but when communication is inevitable, it provides high performance non-blocking communication primitives to ensure performance is not degraded.

 Multi-threaded applications require inherently expensive locking operations, while the Seastar model completely avoids locks for cross-CPU communications.